TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 82/Psalms 82.6.md

 ---

-I said, Ye are gods, And all of you sons of the Most High.
+I said, "You are gods, all of you are sons of the Most High.